Gowthami706/Gowthami/README.md

 # 💫 About Me:
-I'm a computer science and engineering student
+I'm currently learning computer science and engineering

 ## 🌐 Socials: